 Martini Riserva Speciale Ambrato

-Vermouth is to gin what McCartney was to Lennon – together, in a martini for example, they make a great pair.
+Vermouth is to gin what McCartney was to Lennon – together, in a martini, they make a great pair.
 However as individuals, they're also star performers.
-For anyone you know who is building a decent collection of different gins, try giving them a bottle of Martini’s latest.
+For anyone who is building a decent collection of different gins, try giving them a bottle of Martini’s latest.
 It's spicy yet delicate, with blossoming elderflower notes.

 Best... non-alcoholic alternative to gin

-If you know someone teetotal, simply having a break from booze, or being the designated driver for an evening, then Seedlip is the perfect go-to drink.
+For someone who is teetotal, or simply having a break from booze, then Seedlip is the perfect go-to drink.
 Seedlip Garden 108 is a gin-like alcohol-free distilled spirit that pairs brilliantly with tonic.

 For all of the products mentioned in this review, various retailers have been suggested by our affiliate partner Monetizer 101 and are not suggested or chosen by BBC Good Food.
 For more information on how these retailers are selected and the nature of our partnership, please read the Monetizer101 FAQ page.